midnight-kitty/midnight-kitty.github.io/content/recipes/carrot_soup/_index.md

 ## Instructions

-1. **Prepare Ingredients:** Peel and chop one carrot into thin circular slices.
+1. **Prepare Ingredients:** Peel and chop two carrots into thin circular slices.
 Slice the rest of the carrots into long, thin strips for later (a vegetable peeler will work for this as well).

 1. **Sauté Aromatics:** Heat 1 tablespoon of olive oil in a large pot over medium heat.
 Add the diced onion, the full garlic cloves, and ground ginger.
 Sauté until fragrant, about 2-3 minutes.
 Add optional spices in this step.